StringManolo/JunkGraveyard/README.md

 prism.js

+download.php

 SMGSC.php (String Manolo Get Source Code) is the only file you need.

 prism.css Add style to the source code.

 prism.js Highligth the source code shown at the website.

+download.php Download the source code from the link you chose inside it.

 I'm using prismjs to highligth the code: